 VII.
-WAIVERS - At its February 12, 2019, the Planning and Economic Development Board, on a motion made by Rich Di Iulio and seconded by Matthew Hayes, voted to grant waivers from the following provisions of the Rules and Regulations for the Submission and Approval of Site Plans, as amended December 3, 2002.
+WAIVERS - At its February 12, 2019, the Planning and Economic Development Board, on a motion made by and seconded by , voted to grant waivers from the following provisions of the Rules and Regulations for the Submission and Approval of Site Plans, as amended December 3, 2002.
 The Board's reasons for granting each waiver request are listed below.
 All waivers are subject to the Special and General Conditions of Approval, which follow this section.

-The motion was approved by a vote of three in favor and none opposed.
+The motion was by a vote of in favor and opposed.